mth-1012/comp472_project/README.md

 - Hung Cai (40123967)

-The 3 main files are main.py, CNN.py and evaluator.py and a folder called "old".
+There are 3 main files are main.py, CNN.py and evaluator.py and a folder called "old".

 The folder "old" contains the old versions of main.py and evaluator.py.